WhiteFC/SSH_ConnectivityTester/README.md

 }

 servers.txt: Here you must list the servers to which the script will try to connect.
 Each server should be on a separate line.

+Make sure you have the “paramiko” library installed